Cocos Island Facts

-Cocos Island Geology
+Cocos Island Physical Description

 Cocos Island Climate

-Cocos Island is famous for the cloudiness and precipitation that is constant throughout the year.
-This makes the climate humid and tropical with an average annual temperature of 74.5F (26.6C), and an average annual rainfall of more than 275 in (699 cm).
+Cocos Island is famous for the cloudiness and precipitation that appears constant throughout the year.
+This makes the climate humid and tropical with an average annual temperature of 74.5 fahrenheit.
+(26.6 C).
+It also has an average annual rainfall of more than 275 in (699 cm).

-Cocos Island Flora and Fauna
+Cocos Island Location, Flora, and Fauna